Ktana/Object-Oriented-EX/README.md

 ## Names: Alex Fishman & Alona Kondratenko

 ### Input:
-folder path that contains several CSV format files, those files contains data from Wiggle_WIFI application.
-The folder contains also another folder named 'OUT'.
+Folder path that contains several CSV format files, those files contains data from Wiggle_WIFI application.
+The folder contains also another folder named 'OUT' which will contain the output.
+Through the GUI you can choose to filter (and/or) the data by time, latitude, altitude, longitude (and/or/not) by device name, also you can enter up to 3 mac's and signals to estimate the coordinates.

 ### Output:
--Can provide one big CSV file that contain data from all CSV's in the folder, this Union CSV is filtered by several categories that will be explained later.
+-Can provide one big CSV file that contain data from all CSV's in the folder, this Union CSV is filtered by several categories that were written above.

--Can provide KML file (with or without the filter) from the data in CSV file/s and be open on google earth.
+-Can provide KML file (with or without the filter) from the data in CSV file/s and be opened through google earth (also allows to use the time bar).

 ### How the output works:
 the program takes all the CSV format files that there is on the given path and creates new CSV file with the fields: time, model, longitude, altitude, latitude.
 The Union CSV is filtered by time and ID.